 Washington State, a little bigger with 7 million people, boasts 27 tasty locations.
 Unique in the variety of options, Seattle plays home to Araya’s Place, Chaco Canyon Organic Café, Flying Apron, Mighty O Donuts and Harvest Beat.
 Quickie Too and Viva Tacoma have quickly become most popular in the Tacoma region.

 The 5 vegan restaurants in New Hampshire, a state of 1.3 million people are Willow’s Plant Based Eatery (Concord), Country Life Restaurant (Keene), Susty’s Café (Northwood) and The Juicery (Portsmouth).

 Hawaii has 6 vegan restaurants for 1.4 million people.
 Loving Hut, a Honolulu-based eatery, has become so popular it now has two locations across the island.
-The other vegan restaurants are Coconut Glen’s (Hana), Greens and Vines (Honolulu), Peace Café (Honolulu), Simple Joy Vegetarian Cuisine (Honolulu).
+The other vegan restaurants are Coconut Glen’s (Hana), Greens and Vines (Honolulu) and Peace Café (Honolulu).

 California, well-known for its abundance of vegan offerings, boasts the largest number of vegan restaurants, at 168, in a state of 39 million people.

 Los Angeles by itself has 30 vegan restaurants.
 Popular ones include Azla Vegan, Chavela, Crossroads Kitchen, Fala Bar, La Vegan Thai and Vegan House.
-For the Norcal vegans, enjoy San Francisco’s popular options: Vegetarian Restaurant, Golden Era Vegan Restaurant, Gracias Madre, Indochine Vegan, Nourish Café and Thai Idea Vegetarian.
+For the Norcal vegans, enjoy San Francisco’s popular options: Vegetarian Restaurant, Golden Era Vegan Restaurant, Gracias Madre, Indochine Vegan and Nourish Café.

 4. New York